function2-llx/MMMM/README.md

 ## Pre-trained Checkpoints

 We have released checkpoint for Stage 2 (see the [release page](https://github.com/function2-llx/MMMM/releases/tag/s2)).
 The checkpoint for Stage 3 will be released soon.

+Our released checkpoints are in the format of [PEFT's LoRA](https://huggingface.co/docs/peft/en/package_reference/lora) adapters.
+Please follow the official instructions to load the adapter and merge it with the base model.

 ## Downstream Tasks